graveyard420woo/BlackjackOnStream/README.md

 Simply add it as a browser source by copying the URL from the address bar after connecting your Twitch!

+A 1920x1080 browser source works great!
+For smoother operation - Enable hardware acceleration for your browser sources in OBS!
+(Settings>Advanced>Sources)

 <h3>Commands</h3>
 <ul>
  <li>!join</li>